A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Set the mood with lots of candles

-Candlelight changes everything.
-It softens the room in a way that overhead lighting just can’t.
+Candlelight shifts the mood and is perfect if you’re creating a relaxed evening setup or highlighting texture.
 I like mixing tall tapers with chunky pillars.
 Different heights, and styles keep the glow a little more dynamic.

 Arrange them in clusters at each end or stagger them along the mantel for balance.